 All parameters can be changed in the Main Menu.
 However, depending on the choice of configuration (1-00 Configuration Mode), some parameters can be hidden.

 2.1.8 Parameter Selection

-In main menu mode, the parameters are divided into groups.
+In the Main Menu mode, the parameters are divided into groups.
 You select a parameter group by means of the navigation keys.

 The following parameter groups are accessible: